 Strategies for staff to support students

 - As explained here, students may have disclosed a physical disability to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having a physical disability may impact a student’s experience of college life.
+Be mindful of how having a physical disability may impact a student’s experience of university life.

 - Be conscious that the student may tire easily and may require rest periods or breaks during lectures, tutorials or class tests.